 The first act of What Cricket Knows has been reviewed by a professional director/actor and member of the Actor’s Equity Association and Vermont’s Weston Playhouse.
 Her comments: “The comedy is great;” “Lots of suspense and high stakes;” & “WOW!
 Love it!”

-Jon lives in New England with his wife and three of his seven fantastic children.
-He’s an accomplished cook and even hauls the laundry to the basement.
+Jon recently moved from New England to Tampa, FL with his wife and three of his seven fantastic children.
+He’s an accomplished cook and even washes and folds laundry.
 He also enjoys spending time as a stage performer and comedy improvisationist.
-Most recently he took the role of “Scratchfella” in the Marble Valley Players (VT) version of Plague: The Musical, and also performed with MVP as “Major Metcalf” in Agatha Christie’s The Mousetrap.
-Jon has made numerous appearances as a member of MVP’s “The Lost Marbles” comedy improv troupe, too, and he would like to brook fish more.
+Most recently he took the role of “Scratchfella” in the Marble Valley Players (VT) version of Plague: The Musical, and also performed with MVP as “Major Metcalf” in Agatha Christie’s The Mousetrap (Christie is one of Jon’s favorite story tellers).
+Jon has made numerous appearances as a member of MVP’s “The Lost Marbles” comedy improv troupe, too, and is traipsing around Florida in search of a local community theater company.